-Table 6 shows the annualized economic impacts due to energy cost savings from energy-efficiency measures installed in 2019.
+Table 6 shows the annualized economic impacts due to energy cost savings from energy-efficiency measures installed in 2021.
 These estimates were calculated using the input-output model to estimate the economic impacts of reduced energy costs while setting all other costs (i.e., equipment purchases and program implementation costs) equal to zero.
 To truly isolate the impact of the energy cost savings, we also assumed that there are no lost utility revenues resulting from the measures installed and that utilities would be able to sell the unused power to other customers.
 This provides an estimate of energy-efficiency benefits based solely on the reduced energy costs to the economy and excludes any additional benefits due to the spending on these programs and measures.

-Table 6: Annualized Economic Impacts Due to Energy Savings Alone, 2019
+Table 6: Annualized Economic Impacts Due to Energy Savings Alone, 2021

-Impact Measure Impact Due to 2019 Energy Savings
+Impact Measure Impact Due to 2021 Energy Savings

-Output \$122,569,900
+Output \$65,153,300

-Wages \$37,290,500
+Wages \$20,829,400

-Business Income \$5,178,000
+Business Income \$3,364,700

-Jobs 847
+Jobs 483

 Sources: Pinnacle Economics using detailed Energy Trust Program data and IMPLAN.
-Notes: 1) Energy savings impacts are based on both electric and natural gas savings, and include the net energy savings attributed to NEEA's market transformation efforts.
+Notes: 1) Energy savings impacts are based on both electric and natural gas savings and include the energy savings attributed to NEEA's market transformation efforts.
 2) Energy savings impacts do not include energy generation attributed to Energy Trust's renewable energy program.

-To be consistent with previous impact reports, the energy savings impacts shown in Table 6 are reported on an annualized basis, i.e., they describe the economic impacts from energy savings for energy-efficiency measures that were installed in 2019 and operated for an entire year.
-The economic impacts attributed solely to energy savings in 2019 are less than those measured for the 2017 program year.
-The main drivers of this decrease are:
+To be consistent with previous impact reports, the energy savings impacts shown in Table 6 are reported on an annualized basis, i.e., they describe the economic impacts from energy savings for energy-efficiency measures that were installed in 2021 and operated for an entire year.
+The economic impacts attributed solely to energy savings in 2021 are less than those measured for the 2019 program year due, in part, to a decrease in electric energy savings between 2019 and 2021.
+Electric energy savings for residential and commercial-industrial energy efficiency programs decreased from 467,067 MWh in 2019 to 385,337 MWh in 2021, or by -17.5 percent.